Why India's train network is so deadly

 But the crash will serve as a blunt reminder of the challenges facing his government in their attempts to deliver on this pledge.

-"Despite its problems, Indian Railways is not down and out," Railway Minister Suresh Prabhu optimistically wrote in his White Paper last year.
+"Despite its problems, Indian Railways is not down and out," Prabhu optimistically wrote in his White Paper last year.

 "Indian Railways is perched on a precipice but is capable of flying off and attaining great heights."